 Other representative casework includes a $457 million securities recovery serving the Office of the Treasurer of the State of Connecticut as lead plaintiff; a $285 million settlement in the El Paso securities litigation; a $169 million settlement in securities class litigation against Juniper Networks involving options backdating; a $53 million securities class action settlement on behalf of shareholders of Community Health Systems Inc.; and a $22.4 million settlement on behalf of a whistleblower who alleged false Medicaid billing, among many others.
 Ms. Hart is also co-lead counsel in an antitrust class action representing a putative end-user class of indirect purchasers claiming that the county’s major chemical manufacturers schemed to inflate the price of caustic soda.

 Widely-spoken and published on various topics in securities and antitrust law, Ms. Hart also co-edited the “New York Antitrust and Consumer Protection Law” handbook.
-She was the Chair of the New York State Antitrust Bar Executive Committee in 2014.
+She is a Member of the New York State Bar Antitrust Executive Committee as to which she served as the 2014 Section Chair.
 Ms. Hart has also successfully represented institutional investor clients as amici curiae on various matters, including on New York’s Martin Act.

 Ms. Hart received her undergraduate degree from Vanderbilt University, her M.A. from University of North Carolina at Chapel Hill, and her J.D. from Fordham University School of Law where she was on the Dean’s List and a member of the Fordham Law Review.

 U.S. Court of Appeals for the 2nd Circuit

 U.S. Court of Appeals for the 3rd Circuit

 U.S. Court of Appeals for the 5th Circuit